Local explosions and extinction in continuous-state branching processes with logistic competition: Preliminaries

 This process is a c\`adl\`ag solution to $\text{(MP)}_Z$, see \cite[Lemma 4.1]{MR3940763}, and is absorbed whenever it reaches $0$ or $\infty$.
-This is not always the only solution of $\mathrm{(MP)}_Z$.
-We will see in the next section solutions with the boundary $\infty$ non-absorbing.
+The process $\zmin$ is not always the only solution of $\mathrm{(MP)}_Z$.
+We will describe in the next section solutions with the boundary $\infty$ non-absorbing. \\